Status of Public Services

 As of March 16, phone lines are open for residents who need support with City recreation program cancellations and City event cancellations.
 To speak to someone, please call 780-459-1500, Monday to Friday from 8 a.m. to 5 p.m.
 For any other questions, please email Servus Place or Fountain Park Recreation Centre.

-Specific details about winter and spring sessions programs, and facility rentals, are covered in the FAQ.
+Specific details about winter and spring sessions programs, and facility bookings, are covered in the FAQ.

 Subsidy services are no longer being coordinated through Beaudry Place.
 At this time, all Transit subsidy inquiries will go through Community Services, St. Albert Place, Main Floor.
 Please note that with programs and services being postponed, the recreation/culture subsidy program is being suspended.

-In response to COVID-19, effective March 24 until May 31, 2020, ridership fares on St. Albert Transit have been eliminated.
+Effective June 1 until July 1, 2020, ridership fares on St. Albert Transit have been eliminated.
 Eliminating fares removes the need for handling transfers, tickets, cash and passes for both our passengers and operators.
-That minimizes contact and maintains physical distancing with social connectedness.
+That minimizes contact and maintains physical distancing with social connectedness

 Residents who are feeling unwell should avoid using Transit and stay home.